clark2668/gen2_radio_sims/README.md

 `export PYTHONPATH=/path/to/pytools:$PYTHONPATH`

 ### step 0
-Step 0 is where we output the "control" files for NuRadioMC that tell NuRadioMC how to distribute the neutrinos that will become the step 1 files.
+Step 0 is where we output the "control" `.py` files for NuRadioMC that tell NuRadioMC how to distribute the neutrinos that will become the step 1 files.
 This includes the neutrino energy, zeniths, vertex volume, etc. Run this by doing:

 `python make_step0_files.py`

 The main parameter, which sits near the top of the file, is the `base_dir`, which is where you ant the step 0 and step 1 files to be placed.

 ### step 1
+Step 1 is the process where we actually run the `.py` control files created in step 0 to generate the list of energy depositions.
+Running `python make_step1_dag.py` will generate the three dagman files (one for each flavor), which can then be submitted by doing `condor_submit_dag dagman_step1_e.dag`.

+The main parameters, which sit near the top of the dag maker, is `step0dir` and `step1dir`.

 ### step 2
+Step 2 is the process where we run NuRadioMC on the list of energy depositions created in step 1.

+To make the output directory structure for a corresponding geometry, configuration, and simulation specification, run `python make_step2_outdirs.py`

+To make the dagman files, do `python make_step2_dag.py`.
+The major variables to be changed here (as well as in the output directory maker above) is `step1dir`, `step2dir`, `det_file` (the detector json file), `config_file` (the config yaml file), and the `sim_file` (the simulation .py file).

+Then you can submit the per flavor simulations by doing `condor_submit_dag dagman_step2_e.dag`.

 ### step3